bokiko/Nexus-Network/README.md

 tmux new-session -d -s nexus

 # Run the client in the session
-tmux send-keys -t nexus "curl https://cli.nexus.xyz/ | sh" C-m
+tmux send-keys -t nexus "nexus-client" C-m

 # To reconnect to the session later
 tmux attach -t nexus